-The Department of Individualized Cancer Management includes five high impact and clinically oriented departments under the leadership of Dr. Howard McLeod: Adolescent & Young Adult, Gene Home, Genetic Risk Assessment Service, Personalized Cancer Medicine and the Senior Adult Oncology Program.
+The Department of Individualized Cancer Management includes five high impact and clinically oriented departments: Adolescent & Young Adult, Gene Home, Genetic Risk Assessment Service, Personalized Cancer Medicine and the Senior Adult Oncology Program.
 The Personalized Cancer Medicine department is comprised of the Personalized Medicine Clinical Service (PMCS) and Clinical Genomics Action Committee (CGAC).
 PMCS and CGAC were developed as pathways for direct clinical translation of results from genomic testing.
 PMCS provides consultation and interpretation of the tumor genetic sequencing results for Moffitt patients and serves as a resource to Moffitt Physicians for input and advice regarding personalized medicine.
 Moffitt is one of the few institutions in the nation to have a Personalized Medicine Consultation Service.
 This means that a pharmacogeneticist meets with patients to discuss their genetic alterations and recommendations for therapy.
 CGAC serves as Moffitt’s unique molecular tumor board and includes a diverse team with expertise from various disciplines.
 CGAC reviews individual patient cases that are complicated or have limited conventional treatment options.
 This multidisciplinary group reaches consensus on the best strategy for applying scientific advances to individual patient care.
-Dr. McLeod, a renowned expert on the role of genetics on the individual’s response to cancer therapies, is the Medical Director for the DeBartolo Family Personalized Medicine Institute.

 Total Cancer Care®